 - The incision is closed.
 The nipple is usually not resized or repositioned.

-Results in: A small, well-concealed scar on the lower part of the areola.
+Results in: A small scar on the lower part of the areola.
 Nipples with sensation.

 This technique is recommended for people with a B-cup size or a C-cup size in someone with a moderate–to-great-deal-of chest skin elasticity.

 - An incision is made all around the outside of the areola.